Missing (2018 film): Plot

 Buddhu calls in a sketch artist who draws two sketches based on the descriptions given, separately, by Aparna and Sushant.
 The sketches turn out to be completely different.
 Under intense grilling, Sushant discloses that Aparna could not bear children and the strain led to a mental breakdown.
 Titli is a hallucination, a figment of Aparna's imagination.
 Later in his room, Sushant tells Aparna that he cannot carry on the charade any more.
 Sushant later confesses to Buddhu that he and Aparna are not married and that they merely had an affair at the resort.
 He did not see Titli's face.

 Back in his room, Sushant tells Aparna that he has kidnapped Titli at the behest of his friend who is Aparna's ex-husband.
 He threatens Aparna and rushes her out of the resort.
-As they run through the forest Aparna stops for a breath and asks for Titli.
+Significantly, it is not shown how they managed to pass the front desk with three pieces of heavy luggage, and that too, when hotel staff, including hotel manager had already been accused of severe lapses by Inspector Buddhu.
+As they run through the forest, Aparna stops for a breath and asks for Titli.
 Sushant reveals that he did not know or kidnap Titli.
 Aparna now reveals that he was right.
 There was no 3-year-old but Titli does exist.

 An old man arrives at the resort and asks after his daughter Titli.
 Buddhu is puzzled.
 The old man shows a photograph of Titli, who turns out to be Aparna.
 It is revealed that she is a dangerous mental patient who managed to escape from an asylum.
 As the old man, Titli's natural father, reveals the story of how Titli ended up in the asylum, the film ends as the deranged Titli attacks and kills Sushant with a meat cleaver in the middle of the forest.